Gratiano

 Shakespeare Retold (Modern Verse)

-Quote Analysis: The play's closing couplet, and one of the most-discussed structural decisions in Shakespeare's mature work.
-The pun on "ring" — a wedding ring, and, in early modern slang, a piece of female anatomy — converts the play's final words into a piece of coarse-comic wordplay.
-The structural choice is pointed.
-The pastoral lyricism of Lorenzo's 5.1 speeches, the legal triumph of Portia's "quality of mercy" — neither closes the play.
-The play closes with Gratiano's anatomical joke, and the closing register is what the comedy, finally, leaves the audience with.
+Quote Analysis: The play's closing couplet, and one of the most-discussed structural choices in Shakespeare's mature work.
+The pun on "ring" – a wedding ring, and, in the slang of the period, a piece of female anatomy – turns the play's final words into a dirty joke.
+The choice is pointed: neither Lorenzo's moonlit lyricism nor Portia's "quality of mercy" gets the last word.
+Gratiano's anatomical pun does, and that low register is what the comedy finally leaves with the audience.

 Key Takeaways

-- The Jester With Wisdom: Hazlitt's foundational reading positions Gratiano as "a very admirable subordinate character" whose "Let me play the fool" speech contains "a whole volume of wisdom" — preventing the character from being read as merely comic.
+• The Jester With Wisdom: Gratiano is "a very admirable subordinate character" whose "Let me play the fool" speech carries real philosophy – which keeps him from being read as merely comic.

-- The Gentle/Gentile Pun: "Now, by my hood, a gentle and no Jew" is the comedy's most efficient piece of religious-supremacist wordplay — the line that converts Jessica's elopement into a structural conversion before any formal religious change has occurred.
+• The Gentle/Gentile Pun: "Now, by my hood, a gentle and no Jew" is the comedy's most efficient piece of religious wordplay, turning Jessica's elopement into a conversion before any formal change of religion has happened.

-- The Courtroom Aggressor: Gratiano is the comedy's most exposed Christian voice — the figure whose "second Daniel" and "infidel on the hip" lines convert the legal defeat of Shylock into a piece of religious humiliation.
+• The Courtroom Aggressor: Gratiano is the comedy's most exposed Christian voice – the figure whose "second Daniel" and "infidel on the hip" lines turn the defeat of Shylock into religious humiliation.

-- The Coarse Closing Couplet: The play's final lines — "while I live I'll fear no other thing / So sore as keeping safe Nerissa's ring" — are some of the coarsest in Shakespeare's mature comedy, and one of the most discussed structural decisions in the canon.
+• The Coarse Closing Couplet: The play's final lines – "while I live I'll fear no other thing / So sore as keeping safe Nerissa's ring" – are among the coarsest in Shakespeare's mature comedy, and one of the most-discussed closing choices in the canon.

 Study Questions and Analysis